Experimental Comparison of Bohm-like Theories with Different Ontologies: Discussion

 \section{Discussion}

 \begin{quotation} When everyone is somebody, then no one’s anybody.\\ \textit{W.S.
-Gilbert, The Gondoliers}\\ \end{quotation} The lack of an ontological interpretation has been criticised as a serious drawback of quantum theory since its early days \cite{QuantumTheoryCrossroads}, for without such an interpretation the visualization of quantum dynamics is not possible.
+Gilbert, The Gondoliers}\\ \end{quotation} The lack of an ontological interpretation has been criticised as a serious drawback of quantum theory since its early days \cite{QuantumTheoryCrossroads}.
+Part of the deeper understanding that an ontological interpretation would provide would be a visualization of the underlying quantum dynamics.
 Apart from any philosophical considerations, such visualizations are arguably essential for developing the intuition necessary for scientific development.
 At the same time, incorrect visualizations (such as those involving the aether in electrodynamics) can lead us astray.
 Bohm's interpretation, with its deterministic particle trajectories, presents an attractive visual picture of quantum dynamics at the cost of some non-trivial assumptions.
 Among these is an assumption of the role of position and the coordinate representation of the wave function as the fundamental variables that determine the dynamics.
 Indeed, in contrast to classical physics, where both the initial position and momentum are necessary for predicting the dynamics that follows, in an $x$-Bohm theory the initial conditions are just the initial position of the particle, together with the initial wave function.
-While the theory ensures that in current experiments the real position remains hidden and that the dynamics appears non-deterministic, the significance of this hidden variable for the real dynamics hints at a fundamental asymmetry in nature.
-It is therefore tempting to view the identification of this asymmetry as a profound discovery, suggesting that position is indeed more important than other variables.
+It is therefore tempting to view the identification of the asymmetry as a profound discovery, suggesting that position is indeed more important than other variables.
 One could even hope that the realization that position plays a special role would lead to new experimental predictions.
-However, as emphasized in this work, the specific choice of position is not unique, leaving us with an infinite number of possible ontological variables -- each allegedly more fundamental than all the others -- or, as Gilbert's line above implies, with none.
+However, as emphasized in this work, the specific choice of position is not unique, leaving us with an infinite number of possible primary ontological variables -- each allegedly more fundamental than all the others -- or, as Gilbert's line above implies, with none.